-- Allow advance practice nurses to serve in the attending role for Medicare patients, e.g., diagnose, treat, admit patients with mental illness, and not require physician supervision. - Remove discharge planning requirements for post-acute care from psychiatric facilities since patients typically are not transferred from psychiatric facilities to post-acute care providers.
+- We appreciate that advance practice nurses are permitted to practice to the full extent of their state license and encourage permitting them to serve in the attending role for Medicare patients, e.g., diagnose, treat, admit patients with mental illness, and not require physician supervision. - Remove discharge planning requirements for post-acute care from psychiatric facilities since patients typically are not transferred from psychiatric facilities to post-acute care providers.